crate/cratedb-guide/docs/integrate/etl/iceberg-risingwave.md

 ## Adding some data and seeing results materialize in real-time

-Let's go back to the first console and run:
+Let's go back to the first terminal and run:

 ```python
 data = pa.Table.from_pydict(